2.1 Quantify annual nutrient loads from septic systems

 Approach

-To estimate nutrient loading from septic systems, the number of systems and their average annual unit loadings are needed.
-For Sarasota County, neither of these are accurately known.
-To demonstrate the approach, we used an estimate of 35,000 parcels using septic systems in Sarasota County, together with data available from FDOH and the U.S. Environmental Protection Agency (EPA) (Figure 2.1.1).
-Assuming an average household size of 2.2 for Sarasota County results in estimates of nitrogen loadings of 19.8 pounds and phosphorus loadings of 4.8 pounds per household per year.
+To estimate nutrient loading, both the number of septic systems and their average nutrient contributions must be known.
+For demonstration purposes, an estimate of 35,000 septic system parcels in Sarasota County was used, with loading rates based on FDOH and U.S. EPA data (Figure 2.1.1).
+Assuming an average household size of 2.2, nitrogen and phosphorus contributions are estimated at 19.8 pounds and 4.8 pounds per household per year, respectively.
 Septic systems that are failing or not functioning properly could be considered at or approaching the average gross nutrient loading for estimating purposes.

 Figure 2.1.1.
 Daily per capita estimates of nitrogen and phosphorus load contributions from household/business sources.
 Source: Toor et al., 2011a, 2011b